 For hot days, kayaking sandals or a water shoe made from synthetic mesh are excellent choices as they offer good breathability.
-However, they are not for rough terrain and are not waterproof.
+However, they’re not for rough terrain and are not waterproof.

-We also recommend rubber soles, as it will give you stability and protection.
+We also recommend rubber soles, as they will give you stability and protection.

 NRS Paddle: Best Overall

-The NRS Paddle has all the features you can want in your kayaking shoe, at an excellent price.
-They are versatile and can be used in most, saved for the most extreme, weather conditions.
+The NRS Paddle has all the features you’d want in your kayaking shoe, at an excellent price.
+They’re versatile and can be used in most- saved for the most extreme- weather conditions.

-We love the choice of material and waterproof feature that is handy in all kayaking trips.
+We love the choice of material and waterproof feature that is handy in all kayaking trips and situations.

 Kotakat Scout: Best Value

-The Kotakat Scout gives you the protection of knee-height kayaking shoes without the price tag that comes with it.
+The Kotakat Scout gives you the protection of knee-height kayaking shoes without the price tag that usually comes with its quality.

 NRS Kicker Remix: Best Budget

 At a few dollars cheaper comes the NRS Kicker Remix.
 They look great and feel great, with the only negative being the requirement of manual draining.
-If you are on a budget, this is the shoe for you!
+If you’re on a budget, this is the shoe for you!

 Each shoe in this guide has received the highest rating and is made with high-quality material and design that it’s actually a challenge for us to grade and rank each of them.

 We hope you enjoyed our buying guide to the 9 best shoes for kayaking.
 Have fun on your next kayak adventure!